utec-cs-aed/graphs-project/README.md

 bool deleteVertex(string id); // Deletes a vertex in the graph

-bool deleteEdge(string start, string end); // Deletes an edge in the graph, it is not possible to search by the edge value, since it can be repeated
+bool deleteEdge(string startId, string endId); // Deletes an edge in the graph, it is not possible to search by the edge value, since it can be repeated

 E &operator()(string start, string end); // Gets the value of the edge from the start and end vertexes